 #4 Picking a weak password

 This rule works for any profile that you create online.
-However, if someone hacks your email or account on cheap writing services, it won’t hurt much (as a rule).
+However, if someone hacks your email, it won’t hurt much (as a rule).
 But if someone hacks your WordPress account, he or she can destroy the result of your hard work in seconds!
 Moreover, criminals may blackmail you and make you pay for the safety of your site.
-It’s better to avoid this scenario and pick a reliable password for your WordPress site from the very beginning.
+It’s better to avoid this scenario and pick a reliable password for your WordPress from the very beginning.

 #5 Paying a fortune for add-on services

 When you start your site, the hosting companies offer you numerous add-on services.
 Don’t jump to buying the extra security tools, additional storage, and emails.
 You already have everything that you need at the beginning.
 Later, you may buy these services in case you need them.

 #6 Installing too many plugins